 Background: Drug-drug interactions (DDI) are a common characteristic of adverse drug reactions (ADR) and suppose an emerging threat to public health.
 DDI data remains disperse and its integration into a unique source can benefit other research for an easier access to data.

-Methods: We generated a complete compendium of DDI data through the integration of publicly available drug sources.
+Methods: We generated a complete compendium of DDI data through the integration of 15 publicly available drug sources.
 Then, we characterize each source by looking to its drug and DDI distribution.
-Finally, we performed a network / cluster analysis in order to find significant DDI in clinical data
+Finally, we performed a network cluster analysis in order to find significant DDI in clinical data.

-Results: Across our databases, there are X unique drug/chemical names and X unique DDIs.
-We extracted 5 different DDI features; clinical significance, management options, evidence level, mechanism of action and side effect, that can be factorized and be used in posterior exploratory analysis.
-We observed in databases a bias for some of the ATC class.
+Results: Across our databases, there are 4.288 unique drug/chemical names and 2.560.648 unique DDIs.
+We extracted 5 different DDI features; clinical significance, management options, evidence level, mechanism of action and side effects, that can be factorized and be used in posterior exploratory analysis.
+We observed in specific disease databases a bias for some of the ATC class.
 We found two significant clusters from the network analysis performed on the drug combination clinical data.

 Conclusions: There is little overlap between the different databases, indicating thus the sparsity information across DDI interaction databases.
 Often being disease-specific and containing limited DDI information of certain drug classes.
 A network analysis approach was used for elucidating clinically significant DDI (major, moderate and minor) in hospital clinical data from Denmark.